-Cash and cash equivalents consist of cash in banks and short-term investments with original maturities when purchased of less than ninety days, and include cash at consolidated joint ventures of \$0.2 million and \$0.3 million at December 31, 2018 and 2017, respectively.
+Cash and cash equivalents consist of cash in banks and short-term investments with original maturities when purchased of less than ninety days, and include cash at consolidated joint ventures of \$0.3 million and \$0.2 million at December 31, 2019 and 2018, respectively.

-The terms of several of the Company's mortgage loans payable require the Company to deposit certain replacement and other reserves with its lenders.
+The terms of mortgage loans payable may require the Company to deposit certain replacement and other reserves with its lenders.
 Such "restricted cash" is generally available only for property-level requirements for which the reserves have been established.